wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 ### Alternative method to detect fork

-1. Compare block signature at the second-last height of your node with the block signature of official node pool at the same height with the following command:
+1. Compare block signature at the second-last height of your node with the block signature of the official node pool at the same height with the following command:

    ```bash
    curl -X GET "https://nodes.wavesnodes.com/blocks/headers/at/{last - 1 height}" | less